SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

             mutating func adjust()
        }

-Classes, enumerations, and structs can all adopt protocols.
+Classes, enumerations, and structures can all adopt protocols.

 ..
 REFERENCE
    The use of adjust() is totally a placeholder